MattB-242/Motif_Complex/README.md

 The output is therefore a vertex dictionary consisting of entries of type i:[[a_1,a_2]]....] and an edge dictionary consisting of entries ij;[[a_1,a_2],d],...]

+Having calculated the motif graph at a certain distance, the function *motif_seq_2d(mgraph)* takes this output as a parameter and outputs the sequence of graphs up to that point.

 *NB There are a couple of kludgy fixes to avoid some duplication and some wierdness with index counting that probably have more elegant solutions...